 The rates get a little lower but still sustains well above the 60-fps mark in 1440p resolutions.
 Gaming in 4K is extremely good as the card manages to not fall below the 30-fps mark even with the settings maxed out.
 NVIDIA’s hardware enhancements and support for HEVC decode and encode help crush 4K video editing, conversion, and streaming tasks.

-We conducted meticulous research on the technical specifications, performance, and various customer reviews.
+We conducted meticulous research on the technical specifications, and performance.
 We also compared the GEFORCE GTX 1050 with graphics cards that are above its league to get a fair idea of where it stands.
 The 1050 is not for everyone as it only caters specifically to a group of people.

 Being an entry-level product, it is perfect for people who are starting out with gaming.
 People who are into competitive e-sports are also sure to love the card, as it is not demanding, does not put too much strain on the computer, has low heat and noise levels, and doesn’t break the bank.